 Alternative: I guess you can use Google Sheets or Excel, but they don’t even come close to the features you get in AirTable.

 Google Workspace is absolutely worth the small investment each month.
-I wish I started using it as soon as I started my biz!
+I wish I had started using it as soon as I started my biz!

 Alternative: Dropbox.
 I actually use this one also.
 It’s a great, all-around business tool for everyone and one of the first cloud storage systems released.